abidanBrito/sensor-tech/README.md

 ## SYSTEM DESIGN
 ### Sofware Architecture
-Check the [documentation](Technical_Documentation.pdf) for a detailed breakdown of both the overall design and the dependecies it relies on.
+Check the [documentation](Technical_Documentation.pdf) for a detailed breakdown of both the overall design and the dependencies it relies on.

 ### Hardware Architecture
 ![Hardware Architecture Diagram](Sprint4/img/Hardware_Architecture.png)